-Vision, values and philosophy
+Vision, Values and Philosophy

 The Southern Cross University Discipline of Nursing is committed to preparing the highest quality nursing graduates with knowledge and attributes that meet the needs of a challenging and complex healthcare environment.
 We endeavour to be known for our teaching innovation, collaborative partnerships and research outputs that make us the preferred nursing education provider in our region.

-Operational Philosophical Statement:
+Operational Philosophical Statement

 The SCU Bachelor of Nursing course does more than simply prepare students for practice as a Registered Nurse.
 Graduates will exit the course as safe and competent practitioners whose learning has been embedded in the best contemporary evidence.
 Graduates of the SCU Bachelor of Nursing are prepared to effectively respond to modern healthcare challenges of rapidly emergent technology, exhibit effective clinical leadership and provide compassionate, patient-centred care.
 The knowledge, emotional intelligence and clinical capabilities of our graduates are consistent with the NMBA standards for practice.
 These capabilities are cultivated as the student is actively immersed in a range of innovative and challenging learning experiences that are consciously designed to enable the construction of critical thinking, experiential learning and refinement of mindfully executed clinical skills, which constitute practice.

 Course learning for the SCU Bachelor of Nursing is progressively scaffolded over the three years as the student’s cognitive, emotional and clinical capabilities actively grow and their capacity to engage, think critically and reflect are refined and inform their nursing interventions.
-Reflection prior to and following action is a central theme to our learning philosophy and draws upon student’s past understandings, lived experiences and exposure to nursing practice as they progress through the program.
+Reflection prior to and following action is a central theme to our learning philosophy and draws upon a student’s past understandings, lived experiences and exposure to nursing practice as they progress through the program.
 Reflection is facilitated through discourse in the class, laboratory activities, clinical placement and writing activities.
 Students learn to source and appraise relevant information and evidence to thoughtfully apply in practice, while a student, and across the lifetime as an ongoing learner and autonomous health professional.

-Discipline of Nursing Values:
+Discipline of Nursing Values